 - Specify whether you want to 'Set transaction's invoice delivered date to today'.

 - Select the level of detail you wish to export, then click QuickBooks to send the invoice to the QB Invoice Queue.
-To learn more about each level of detail, see Understanding QuickBooks Online Billing Setup.
+To learn more about each level of detail, see Understanding QuickBooks Online Billing Setup or Understanding QuickBooks Desktop Billing Setup depending on which QuickBooks integration you're utilizing.

 Step 2: View the export status in the QB Invoice Queue